Join irreducible semigroups: Introduction

-As mentioned earlier, a goal of the present article is to find new {\ji} semigroups.
-One approach---and a very important problem in its own right---is to find new operators on $\bPV$ that preserves the property of being~{\ji}.
+As mentioned earlier, a goal of this paper is to find new {\ji} semigroups.
+One approach---and a very important problem in its own right---is to find new operators on $\bPV$ that preserve the property of being~{\ji}.
 The following are some known examples.